Child who survived Italy cable car crash to stay in Israel for now | DW | 23.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A family court in Tel Aviv stated on Thursday that a six-year-old boy, the sole survivor of an Italian cable car crash who was taken by his grandfather to Israel, should stay in the country for the time being.
+A family court in Tel Aviv stated on Thursday that the 6-year-old sole survivor of an Italian cable car crash, who was taken by his grandfather to Israel, should stay in the country for the time being.

 The boy's Israeli parents and younger brother were among 14 people killed in May this year when a cord snapped and the emergency safety brake failed to activate on a cable car in Italy's northwestern Piedmont region.

-Since then, the six-year-old's maternal grandfather, Shmulik Peleg, has become the subject of a kidnapping probe by Italian prosecutors after he allegedly took his grandson to Israel earlier this month on a private jet.
+Since then, the boy's maternal grandfather, Shmulik Peleg, has become the subject of a kidnapping probe by Italian prosecutors after he took his grandson to Israel earlier this month on a private jet.

 The case has dominated headlines across Italy.